Matthew E. Welsh: Governmental reorganization

 Welsh had an easier time persuading Republicans to make a number of reforms to state agencies and departments.
 The new Department of Administration, placed under the control of the Indiana Secretary of State, was created to streamline many state agencies.
 The state highway department was compelled reorganized, by replacing the commission that ran it with an executive director who was required to be a civil engineer, and replacing its patronage position with a merit system of hiring.

-The Department of Mental Health was created to consolidate the management of the states eight mental health hospitals under a single board of trustees.
+The Department of Mental Health was created to consolidate the management of the state's eight mental health hospitals under a single board of trustees.
 The board was also given oversight in a number of other areas including education for the mentally disabled, and the state alcoholic treatment center.
 The Department of Corrections was also signification altered to focus on rehabilitating prisoners.
 A new juvenile prison was built as a key feature of the new Rehabilitation Policy.
 The state's first art commission was created by an executive order in 1964 and was charged with promoting the arts in Indiana.

 The consolidation of the state's education system, began in 1959, was accelerated and largely completed during Welsh's term.
 He aggressively pursued the consolidation agenda at the recommendation of his education adviser.
 By the time he left office, he had reduced the number of public schools in Indiana from 966 to 466.
 Welsh was also concerned with the lack of accessibility to higher education in the state and urged for the creation of a commission to investigate the problem and make recommendations to improve the situation.
 The General Assembly obliged, and the commission was created and recommended creating a state scholarship program, expanding Purdue and Indiana University to include satellite campuses around the state and to construct several new vocational schools.
 Welsh endorsed the plan, which the legislature implemented during his last year in office.